adesh-nsurely/firebase-auth-mcve/README.md

 ## Output from testing

+We tested the same code on two different firebase projects multiple times and noticed that the issue occurs only on one project.
+All the settings on both the projects are the same.
+Sample output from both the projects is added below.
+The first part of the output shows status of the newly created users in firebase.
+The second part of the output shows the custom claims set on those users.

 #### Firebase project 1
-The custom claims are set correctly when running the code on this firebase project
+The custom claims are set correctly when running the code on the first firebase project.

 ```
 ➜  firebase-auth-mcve git:(main) ✗ go run main.go
 2023-07-31 13:37:23: Successfully created user azkxgykzz3uib2u@nsurely.com and default claims null